-The provincial training program is comprised of a Director (Dr. Gail McVey), a Provincial Eating Disorder Coordinator (Sharon Zister) and a steering committee of eating disorder experts from Ottawa (Dr. Wendy Spettigue), Toronto (Dr. Kathryn Trottier, Dr. Debra Katzman, Dr. Cathleen Steinegger), Hamilton (Dr. Michele Laliberte), and Thunder Bay (Ms. Kerry Bourret).
+The provincial training program is comprised of a Director (Dr. Gail McVey), a Provincial Eating Disorder Coordinator (Sharon Zister) and a steering committee of eating disorder experts from Ottawa (Dr. Wendy Spettigue, Dr. Genevieve Proulx), Toronto (Dr. Kathryn Trottier, Dr. Debra Katzman), Hamilton (Dr. Michele Laliberte), and Thunder Bay (Ms. Karen DeGagne).

 The training is anchored in an evidence-based model of care.
 In addition, knowledge generated from new research projects is shared on an ongoing basis with training participants.
 This allows information about current practices in the treatment and prevention of eating disorders to be shared in a timely fashion.
 Training occurs both centrally, where the practitioners come to the hospitals, and locally, whereby OCOPED staff and network members travel to the regions, including remote areas.
 The training has resulted in the development of a provincial network of specialized eating disorder service providers across Ontario that span the 14 Local Health Integrated Networks (LHINs).

 Eating Disorders Ontario - List of Treatment Programs